legerch/develop-memo/Documentation/README.md

 # 2. Project configuration

 Once [Doxygen][doxy-home] is installed, you must create a **Doxyfile** associated to the project we want to document.
 _Doxyfile_ contains all configuration used to generate documentation of the project.

+> [!TIP]
 > Also note that _Doxygen_ also provide [a way][doxy-usage] to update your _Doxyfile_ to a new version easily

 ## 2.1.
 Generic projects